How to resolve LinAlgError: Singular matrix in Numpy?

 A singular matrix is one that is not invertible.
 This usually occurs when the determinant of the matrix is zero, indicating that its rows or columns are linearly dependent.
 In mathematical computations, particularly in linear algebra, the invertibility of matrices is crucial for solving systems of linear equations, finding matrix eigenvalues, and more.

-See also How to convert array from float to int in Numpy?
+See also How to transpose matrix in Numpy?

 Strategies to Resolve a Singular Matrix